calebmazitama/eda-html-css-workshop/README.md

 This code is live over here! http://blainebooher.com/eda-html-css-workshop-06-16-2020/

-Here's a video of the workshop tonight: https://vimeo.com/429855400
+Here's a video of a past workshop: https://vimeo.com/429855400

 ## Workshop Agenda